alka485/Readme-Generator/README.md

 ## Description

 A node.js application that uses user input from inquirer to populate a README.md file for user repository.
-The README.md file is created in the dist directory and can be found here

 The full movie file showing functionality of the application can be found https://drive.google.com/file/d/1U_mdCJ1scazrMnmk8mBUisQsRCKUxTsS/view